dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 </figure>

-Based on this description and our desire to respect the user-agent stylesheet, it seems like the obvious answer to isolating CSS inheritance is `revert`, but it's surprisingly more nuanced than that.
+Based on this description and our desire to respect the user-agent stylesheet, it seems like the obvious answer to isolating CSS inheritance is `all: revert;` rather than `all: initial;`, right?
+Well, it's surprisingly more nuanced than that.

-Recall that the goal here is to isolate multiple apps such that inherited properties from one don't leak into the other.
-But let's break down a few sub-cases and see what actually happens in practice.
+Let's break down a few sub-cases and see what actually happens in practice.

 ## Non-Inherited Properties